Cities near Ukrainian nuclear plant shelled | Headlines

 Authorities last week began distributing iodine tablets to residents who live near the Zaporizhzhia plant in case of radiation exposure, which can cause health problems.

-Periodic shelling has damaged the power station's infrastructure, Ukraine's nuclear power operator, Energoatom, said on Saturday.
+Periodic shelling has damaged the power station's infrastructure, Ukraine's nuclear power operator, Energoatom, said Saturday.

 "There are risks of hydrogen leakage and sputtering of radioactive substances, and the fire hazard is high," it said.